pmndrs/zustand/docs/guides/prevent-rerenders-with-use-shallow.md

 }
 ```

-Now they can all order other meals without causing unnecessary rerenders of `BearNames`.
+Now they can all order other meals without causing unnecessary rerenders of our `BearNames` component.